sathwik-r/job-thrive/AWS_COGNITO_SETUP.md

 # AWS Cognito Setup Guide

-This guide will help you set up AWS Cognito authentication with Google OAuth for your Circl application.
+This guide will help you set up AWS Cognito authentication with Google OAuth for your Job Thrive application.

 ## Prerequisites